vishalkumar957039/container/docs/how-to.md

 ## Build and run a multiplatform image

-Using the [project from the tutorial example](/documentation/tutorial/#set-up-a-simple-project), you can create an image to use both on Apple Silicon Macs and on AMD64 servers.
+Using the [project from the tutorial example](/documentation/tutorial/#set-up-a-simple-project), you can create an image to use both on Apple silicon Macs and on x86-64 servers.

-When building the image, just add `--arch` options that directs the builder to create an image supporting both the `arm64` and `amd64` architectures:
+When building the image, just add `--arch` options that direct the builder to create an image supporting both the `arm64` and `amd64` architectures:

 ```bash
 container build --arch arm64 --arch amd64 --tag registry.example.com/fido/web-test:latest --file Dockerfile .